OPINION

 (a) Non-delegation Doctrine

-(b) >IEEPA
+(b) IEEPA

-Congress enacted IEEPA in 1977 to provide the President with certain powers to respond to "any unusual and extraordinary threat" to national security, foreign policy or the economy of the United States that "has its source in whole or substantial part outside the United States."
+Congress enacted IEEPA in 1977 to provide the President with certain powers to respond to “any unusual and extraordinary threat” to national security, foreign policy or the economy of the United States that “has its source in whole or substantial part outside the United States.”
 50 U.S.C. § 1701(a).
 Under IEEPA, the President may regulate or prohibit transfers or transactions with certain foreign nations.
 Id. § 1702(a)(1)(B).
-To trigger this authority, the President must declare a "national emergency" with respect to the threat.
+To trigger this authority, the President must declare a “national emergency” with respect to the threat.
 Id. § 1701(b).
 In the event of a new threat, the President must declare a new national emergency before exercising his powers in response to that threat.
 Id.
-If and when a national emergency is declared, the President may also "issue such regulations, including regulations prescribing definitions, as may be necessary."
-Id. § 1704. *567 IEEPA also requires the President to regularly consult with and report to Congress before exercising the authorities granted under the statute and for "so long as such authorities are exercised."
-Id. §§ 1703(a)-(c).
-Congress may terminate the national emergency by concurrent resolution.
-Id. § 1706(b).
+If and when a national emergency is declared, the President may also “issue such regulations, including regulations prescribing definitions, as may be necessary.”
+Id. § 1704.

 ii.
 Application

-In any event, Wyatt's non-delegation argument is unavailing.
-Under the Regulations upon which Wyatt relies, it is plain that OFAC and not the U.N. alone was vested with the authority to determine whether to grant licenses to United States persons seeking to enter into executory contracts with the Iraqi Government for the purchase of Iraqi nil.
+In any event, Wyatt’s non-delegation argument is unavailing.
+Under the Regulations upon which Wyatt relies, it is plain that OFAC — and not the U.N. alone — was vested with the authority to determine whether to grant licenses to United States persons seeking to enter into executory contracts with the Iraqi Government for the purchase of Iraqi oil.
 As the Government correctly notes, compliance with U.N. guidelines was but one requirement for issuance of a license.
 See 31 C.F.R. § 575.522(c).
 The Regulations may have incorporated U.N. standards into the licensing scheme, but merely operating against the backdrop of U.N. guidelines does not contravene the non-delegation doctrine.
 OFAC retained authority to define the transactions subject to criminal penalty under the Regulations; it did not, as Wyatt suggests, cede its authority to the U.N.
-Furthermore, as the Government points out, the transactions in which defendants allegedly engaged were barred by other provisions of the Regulations provisions that did not involve U.N. authorization or approval.
+Furthermore, as the Government points out, the transactions in which defendants allegedly engaged were barred by other provisions of the Regulations — provisions that did not involve U.N. authorization or approval.
 See 31 C.F.R. §§ 575.201-575.211, 575.526(b).
 Even assuming that the provisions of the Regulations that Wyatt challenges violate the non-delegation doctrine, there were other provisions of the Regulations that prohibited the transactions alleged here.

 This aspect of Wyatt’s motions is therefore denied.